Our Policies and Approach

 Energy Conservation in Vending Machines

-We are implementing various initiatives to save energy in vending machines in Japan as one of priority initiatives to reduce GHG in the entire value chain.
+Suntory Group is implementing various initiatives to promote energy conservation in vending machines for our domestic businesses to reduce GHG across the value chain.

 Key Features of Suntory Vending Machines